Michael Baumgartner: 2012 U.S. Senate election

 In October 2011, Baumgartner decided to challenge incumbent U.S. Senator Maria Cantwell (D-WA).
 Cantwell was running for her third term.
 Washington uses a "top-two" nonpartisan blanket primary system, in which the top two candidates of any party in the primary election advance to the general election.
 Cantwell and Baumgartner finished first and second, respectively, and competed in the general election.

 Baumgartner has formally endorsed Washington Initiative 502 to legalize, regulate and tax marijuana for adults 21 and over, making him the first and only candidate for statewide office in Washington state to do so, and taking a position that wasn't popular in his party.

 In the November general election, Cantwell defeated Baumgartner.
 Cantwell received over 60% of the vote, to Baumgarter's 40%.

 Spokane County Treasurer

 In 2018, Baumgartner opted not to run for reelection to the State Senate.
 Instead, he chose to run for Spokane County Treasurer.
 He won the November election and took office in January 2019.
+He was unopposed for reelection in 2022.